-- Implement the UNECE indicators on environment for the pan-European assessment reporting commitments; - Improve and share of environmental information to ensure transparency and accountability; - Regularly produce the environmental indicators and assessments for knowledgebased policy-making and good environment governance; - Evidence-based decision-making, including monitoring and reporting the implementation of environmentally -related SDGs; - > Environmental reporting to international, regional and national commitments.
+- > Implement the UNECE indicators on environment for the pan-European assessment reporting commitments; - > Improve and share of environmental information to ensure transparency and accountability; - > Produce regularly the environmental indicators and assessments for knowledgebased policy-making and good environment governance; - Ensure evidence-based decision-making, including monitoring and reporting the implementation of environmentally -related SDGs; - > Provide environmental reporting to international, regional and national commitments.

-The document is based on the methodology of the European Environmental Indicators Catalogue and their links to data and metadata.
-Currently, the catalogue includes indicators produced mainly by Eurostat and the European Environment Agency (EEA), indicators from the Commission's Joint Research Centre (JRC) and other international sources (See Annex).
+The document is based on the methodology of the European Environmental Indicator Catalogue and their links to data and metadata.
+Currently, the catalogue includes indicators produced by Eurostat and the European Environment Agency (EEA), indicators from the Commission's Joint Research Centre (JRC) and other international sources.